 Your monthly property tax payment (approximately 1/12 of the total property tax for the year)

-Referred to as hazard insurance or homeowner’s insurance, this coverage protects your home and certain possessions, and can help protect you from liability claims or lawsuits for accidents on your property.
+Also called hazard insurance or homeowner’s insurance, this coverage protects your home and certain possessions, and can help protect you from liability claims or lawsuits from accidents on your property.

 For more information about mortgages and the loan application process, contact our affiliate, HomeAmerican Mortgage Corporation, at 866.400.7126.
 You may also be interested in our First-time Homebuyer Guide, filled with tips to help you find and buy your dream home.